aaspring/zakird.com/cv.md

 ---
 {% include JB/setup %}

-I am a Ph.D. candidate in [Computer Science and Engineering](https://www.cse.umich.edu) at the [University of Michigan](https://umich.edu) where my research is primarily focused on applied systems security and security policy.
+I am a research fellow and Ph.D. candidate in [Computer Science and Engineering](https://www.cse.umich.edu) at the [University of Michigan](https://umich.edu) where my research is focused on applied systems security and security policy.
 I am advised by [Professor J. Alex Halderman](https://jhalderm.com/) and also frequently collaborate with [Professor Michael Bailey](https://web.eecs.umich.edu/~mibailey/).
+I am funded by a [Google Ph.D.
+Fellowship](http://googleresearch.blogspot.com/2014/06/2014-google-phd-fellowships-supporting.html).

 #### Contact Information